Set up your school’s ECF-based training programme: step by step

 Use a DfE-funded training provider - available for state-funded schools only

-Step 4 Select a DfE-funded training partner
+Step 4 Select a DfE-funded training provider

-You must confirm your choice of training provider directly with the provider.
+You can contact your local teaching school hub for guidance.You must confirm your choice of training provider directly with the provider.
 You do not need to let the DfE know which provider you choose.
-They’ll contact us to let us know.

 or Select your DfE-accredited materials

 If you choose to deliver your own programme with accredited materials, your induction tutor needs to select materials as soon as possible.

 - Compare DfE-accredited materials.
 You may need to follow the instructions to create an account.